Katerinajames/Regular_expression_examples_python/README.md

 if result:
        print(result.group())
 else:
 	 print ("The specific word was not found")

+metacharacters_restrict_matches.py

+import re

+string="I like maths"

+result=re.search("^I",string)  The ^ metacharacter at the beginning of a regular expression  indicates that the expression matches only the beginning of a string

+if result:

+	 print ("The  word that matches our regular expression is %s" %(result.group()) )

+else:
+	print ("There is no match")